Spaceport

-The term rocket launch site is used for any facility from which rockets are launched.
-It may contain one or more launch pads or suitable sites to mount a transportable launch pad.
-It is typically surrounded by a large safety area, often called a rocket range or missile range.
-The range includes the area over which launched rockets are expected to fly, and within which some components of the rockets may land.
-Tracking stations are sometimes located in the range to assess the progress of the launches.
+The term rocket launch site refers more broadly to any facility from which rockets are launched.
+Such facilities typically include one or more launch pads, often surrounded by a safety buffer called a rocket range or missile range, which includes the area rockets are expected to fly over and where components may land.
+These sites may also include tracking stations to monitor launch progress.